conradhalling/jekyll-theme-chirpy/_posts/2025-09-10-cape-cod-2025-day-eight.md

 ---

 Wednesday, September 10, 2025, was the eighth and final day of my tour on Cape Cod.
-I rode from Nickerson State Park following the East Coast Greenway route to MacMillan Pier in Provincetown.
+I rode from Nickerson State Park, following the East Coast Greenway route, to MacMillan Pier in Provincetown.
 I caught the fast ferry to Seaport in Boston and rode bike lanes to my home in Somerville.
 This is one of my favorite routes.